iarsystems/bx-docker/README.md

 > HTML report generated: hello-world.html
 > ```

->:bulb: On terminal, you can use `lynx hello-world.html` to visualize the text content of the HTML report.
+>:bulb: On the Linux Bash shell, you can use `lynx hello-world.html` to visualize the text content of the HTML report.
 This report contains graphical elements, so use a Desktop Web Browser to visualize its full contents.

 >:bulb: Customized ruleset selections for a __`<project>`.ewp__ are automatically stored in a corresponding __`<project>`.ewt__.
 If the project is under version control, it is advised to check-in this file as well.